steveofficer/blog.github.io/index.md

 I have been writing C# for the better part of 15 years, and F# on the side for about 10 years.
 I have also become particularly interested in Rust and WASM.

+You can find out more about the projects I have worked on on my [About Me](/aboutme.html) page

 ## Posts

 <ul>